rajrao/mypublicnotes/AWS/Athena/iceberg_tracking_changes.md

 Many times in a datalake, you have a source, where the source doesnt provide information about which records changed.
-Another use case is that in an ETL, you have multiple tables and columns taking part and its difficult to track which records changed in that ETL query.
+Another use case is where you have an ETL, where you have multiple tables and columns taking part in it and its traditionally difficult to track which records changed in that ETL query.
 This page shows you one method for being able to track those changes and insert only those records that are new or had updates. (at the end, I also show how to track deletes).
+The method leverages AWS Iceberg tables in Athena (Athena Engine 3) and the upsert mechanism provided via the **merge-into** statement.

-**A CTE for source data**
+**Setup: A CTE for source data**

-I am using a CTE to simulate source data, in practice, you would typically use another Athena table as your source, or a query that brings data together from multiple tables, etc.
+I am using a CTE to simulate source data, in practice, you would typically use another Athena table as your source, or a query that brings data together from multiple tables (aka ETL), etc.
 A key part to this method is using a hashing function that can be used to determine when a record has changes.
 I use [xxhas64](https://trino.io/docs/current/functions/binary.html#hashing-functions:~:text=of%20binary.-,xxhash64,-(binary))

 ```sql